linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 20.06.2023 (announcement)
+- 🎉 Big news 🎉 We've decided to start screen recording our daily website analysis summaries starting from June 19, 2023.
+Exciting, right?
+We'll be uploading the videos to YouTube, but not all will be public.
+Keep an eye out, and we may share some gems with you 😉 Do you have any tips for our recordings? #webanalytics #screenrecording #YouTube #sharingiscaring 😎

+### 19.06.2023 (announcement)
+- 🎉 Big news 🎉 We've decided to start screen recording our daily website analysis summaries starting from June 19, 2023.
+Exciting, right?
+We'll be uploading the videos to YouTube, but not all will be public.
+Keep an eye out, and we may share some gems with you 😉 Do you have any tips for our recordings? #webanalytics #screenrecording #YouTube #sharingiscaring 😎

 ### 19.06.2023 (announcement)
 - 🚨Big news alert!🚨 Our team is working hard on restoring the Firelaps & Linkcream platforms in the near future 🔥🍦 Exciting times ahead!
 What features do you want to see on our platforms?
 Let us know in the comments below 👇 #Firelaps #Linkcream #FutureUpdates 🚀